-Stephens or Pershing.
-These services include custody of securities and trade executions through Pershing on behalf of Stephens.
-The program fees do not cover:
+In these Programs, you will pay Stephens an asset-based fee for investment advisory and other services provided by Stephens or Pershing known as a wrap fee.
+The wrap fee covers services including custody of securities and trade executions through Pershing on behalf of Stephens.
+In some circumstances, these program fees do not cover:

-- the costs of investment management fees and other expenses charge by Funds and UITs; - "mark-ups", "mark-downs", and dealer spreads that Stephens receives when acting as principal in certain transactions where permitted by law; - brokerage commissions or other charges resulting in transactions not effected through Stephens with Pershing; - account transfer fees; - processing fees; or - certain other cost or changes may be imposed by third parties.
+- the costs of investment management fees and other expenses charge by Funds and UITs; - "mark-ups", "mark-downs", and dealer spreads that Stephens receives when acting as principal in certain transactions where permitted by law; - brokerage commissions or other charges resulting in transactions not effected through Stephens with Pershing; - account transfer fees; - · processing fees; or - certain other costs or changes may be imposed by third parties.